onacit/quotes/WhoMovedMyCheese.md

-> had been held captive by his own fea.
+> had been held captive by his own fear.
 Moving in a new direction had feed him.